 - Who do I contact for disability accommodations?

-If you are a student with a physical or learning disability and require any special accommodations for Orientation, please contact Disability Support Services at 970-351-2289.
+If you are a student with a physical or learning disability and require any special accommodations for Orientation, please contact Disability Resource Center at 970-351-2289.
 If you wish to utilize the DSS videophone, please call 970-373-5303.
-This request will be reviewed by Disability Support Services and New Student Orientation.
+This request will be reviewed by Disability Resource Center and New Student Orientation.
 However, it is possible for there to be some accommodations in which the University may not be able to meet directly.

 - If I need to arrive on campus in advance or stay after orientation is over, where